manuel-rhdt/PathWeightSampling.jl/docs/src/guide.md

 ## API Summary

-Thus, the core function to estimate the trajectory mutual information is `PWS.mutual_information`.
+Thus, the core function to estimate the trajectory mutual information is `PathWeightSampling.mutual_information`.
 A complete description of its arguments and return value is given below.
 ```@docs
-PWS.mutual_information
+PathWeightSampling.mutual_information
 ```